marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/thread-local-storage.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Thread-Local Storage, TLS, __thread

 .. _thread-local:

-.. index:: Thread-Local Storage

-.. index:: TLS

-.. index:: __thread

 Thread-Local Storage
 ********************